 The Summer Affirmative Action Internship Program (SAAIP) is one of many internship programs offered by the State of Wisconsin.
-The Division of Personnel Management (DPM), Bureau of Affirmative Action (BAA) administers the SAAIP and provides racial/ethnic minorities, female students, and students with disabilities an opportunity to work in a professional work environment within Wisconsin state government.
+The Division of Personnel Management (DPM), Bureau of Equity and Inclusion (BEI) administers the SAAIP and provides racial/ethnic minorities, female students, and students with disabilities an opportunity to work in a professional work environment within Wisconsin state government.
 The SAAIP provides students with valuable work experience and training in various branches of state government.
 SAAIP is a paid internship.
 Many of the interns have succeeded in obtaining employment in state government as limited term or permanent state employees.

 SAAIP Recruitment Photo Album:

 SAAIP Information - Intern Application Process and Forms:

 Coordinator, Affirmative Action Officer and Supervisor Guidelines, Forms and Samples: